 |Invest in IRS Resources||The plan will increase IRS funding to enforce the tax law and prevent tax evasion from corporations and high-income Americans.
 The White House says that 10 years ago almost all large corporations were audited annually, but today that number has fallen to less than half.|

-The Made in America Tax Plan will raise taxes for corporations and the wealthiest taxpayers to fund Biden’s American Jobs Plan and American Families Plan.
-The progressive tax reform is a major shift from the 2017 Trump tax plan, and it will also prioritize tax credits over tax deductions to target benefits for working class families.
+President Joe Biden’s tax plan — progressive tax reform that represents a major shift from the 2017 tax plan — includes raising taxes on those earning more than $400,000, while benefiting lower-income families with tax credits for health insurance, childcare, long-term elderly care and first-homebuyers.
+Biden’s Made in America Tax Plan aims to raise corporate taxes and eliminate incentives that allow companies to move profits overseas.
 Biden’s tax plan still has to be presented and approved with a vote in Congress before it can get signed into law.
 More information about individual tax increases will be available in upcoming weeks when the American Families Plan is presented.

 We will continue to update this article as soon as new information becomes available.